SciNim/nimblas/README.md

 This is a Nim wrapper for the [BLAS](http://www.netlib.org/blas/) routines.

-You can `import cblas` to use the standard BLAS interface, or `import nimblas` for a version that is more Nim-friendly.
+You can `import nimblas/cblas` to use the standard BLAS interface, or just `import nimblas` for a version that is more Nim-friendly.

 The Nim version removes the prefixes and uses dispatch based on types instead.
 This means that, for instance, both `cblas_saxpy` and `cblas_daxpy` become